AAbella7529/AAbella7529/README.md

 👀 I’m interested in Cyber Security, Cloud Computing, Python, Linux and SQL.
 🌱 I am currently Upskilling / Reskilling in Cyber Security, Linux, and Python.
 💞️ I’m looking to collaborate on Cyber Security using unix bash scripting.
-📫 You can reach me on Discord this is my username:  A_Abella2871 😄 Pronouns: She/Her
+📫 You can reach me on Discord, this is my username  ---->   A_Abella2871
- ⚡ Fun fact: I love reading and learning to code, and I am Digital Transformation / IoT / AI Enthusiast

 <!---